BloomTech-Labs/frontend-vbb-portal/README.md

-This project is broken up into a backend and frontend.
-The backend contains the Django project which uses the Django Rest Framework to host a simple API.
+This project is broken up into a seperate backend and frontend repository.
+The backend contains the Django project which uses the Django Rest Framework to host a simple API and can be found at [VBBPortal](https://github.com/VilllageBookBuilders/VBBPortal) (will update with new repo when available).
 The frontend uses React and queries data from the API.
-The backend is found in the django apps: api and vbbportal.
-The frontend is a react app, and most of the code is located in the src folder.

 Install node.js and get the backend server running beforehand!

 Run the following commands inside of the repository folder to get started:

-(OSx/Linux)

 ```json
 npm i